PennLINC/DAY2_Margaret/.ipynb_checkpoints/Data_Narrative_DAY2_MG-checkpoint.md

     * running on raw data from 3 subj randomly selected from Acquisition Group 1 (sub-16291, sub-15732, & sub-15761) in `/cbica/projects/wolf_satterthwaite_reward/Margaret/Day2/fsl_sandbox` to familiarize with fsl workflow before adapting to accomodate fmriprep outputs
         * ran BET on sub-15732 with default settings, pial surface not fully removed - reran with f=0.7 but removed too much, sticking with default f=0.5
         * running FEAT preprocessing on sub-15732 card run-01: deleting 10 vol, set smoothing to 6.0
             * error in Registration: Could not find a supported file with prefix "/gpfs/fs001/cbica/projects/wolf_satterthwaite_reward/Margaret/Day2/fsl_sandbox/BIDS/card_run-01.feat/example_func.nii.gz"
             * talked to Greer and discovered error was in bet outputting .hdr/.imgs instead of .nii.gz - need to define FSLOUTPUTTYPE=NIFTI_GZ.
 Removed all fsl outputs/reverting to raw BIDs to run again

+         * ran BET on sub-15732 with default settings (-f 0.5), extraction looks good
+         * ran FEAT preprocessing on sub-15732 card run-01: deleting 10 vol, set smoothing to 6.0; successful,
+         * ran Stats on sub-15732 card run-1 with 4 EVs (cue, anticipation, win, lose) and 3 contrasts: (0, 0, 1, 0); (0, 0, 0, 1); (0, 0, 1, -1)
+         *to do - run full analysis and edit design file to iterate across subjects/runs

 ### To Do
    * backup to PMACS